History of conservatism in the United States: Foreign policy

-The conservative coalition was not concerned with foreign policy as most of the Southern Democrats were internationalists, a position opposed by most Republicans.
+The conservative coalition was not concerned with foreign policy, as most of the Southern Democrats were internationalists, a position opposed by most Republicans.
 The key Republican conservative was Senator Robert A. Taft.
 He unsuccessfully sought the Republican nomination in 1940, 1948, and 1952, and was a staunch isolationist who opposed American membership in NATO (1949) and the fight against Communist expansion in the Korean War (1950).
 Many conservatives, especially in the Midwest, in 1939–41 favored isolationism and opposed American entry into World War II—and so did some liberals. (see America First Committee).
 Conservatives in the East and South were generally interventionist, as typified by Henry Stimson.
 However, the Japanese attack on Pearl Harbor in Dec.
 1941 united all Americans behind the war effort, with conservatives in Congress taking the opportunity to close down many New Deal agencies, most notably the WPA.

 Thomas Jefferson's image

-Conservatives typically argued their positions derived from the Founding Fathers who formed the United States in the late 18th century.
+Conservatives typically argued their positions, which were derived from the Founding Fathers who formed the United States in the late 18th century.
 The problem was how to handle Thomas Jefferson—he was a major hero to both left and right, although at different times for different reasons.
 In the New Deal era of the 1930s, Jefferson's memory became contested ground.
 Franklin D. Roosevelt greatly admired Jefferson and had the Jefferson Memorial built to honor his hero.
 Even more dramatic was the reaction of the conservatives as typified by the American Liberty League (comprising mostly conservative Democrats who resembled the Bourbon Democrats of the 1870–1900 era) and the Republican Party.
 Conservative Republicans abandoned their Hamiltonian views because they led to enlarged national government.
 Their opposition to Roosevelt's New Deal was cast in explicitly Jeffersonian small-government terms, and Jefferson became a hero of the Right.